Bathroom Tiles: What You Need To Know Before Purchasing

-Choosing bathroom tiles can be overwhelming, with so many options available.
+Choosing bathroom tiles can be overwhelming with so many options.
 Our team of bathroom experts can help you make the right choice for your space.
-But if you prefer to select the tiles on your own, our guide below can help you make an informed decision.
+But if you prefer to select the tiles yourself our guide below can help you make an informed decision.

 Floor tiles versus wall tiles

 The manufacturing process sets porcelain and ceramic bathroom tiles apart.
-Porcelain tiles are fired at a much higher temperature and for a more extended period of time than ceramic tiles, making them incredibly durable and ideal for flooring.
-However, if you’re looking for wall tiles, ceramic tiles are a more affordable option that will still provide a stylish and practical finish.
+Porcelain tiles are fired at much higher temperatures for longer periods than ceramic tiles, making them highly durable and ideal for flooring.
+However, if you’re looking for wall tiles, ceramic tiles are a more affordable option that still delivers a stylish, practical finish.
 As porcelain and ceramic tiles look the same to the naked eye, you won’t be able to tell them apart.
 So make sure you are checking the label.

 Tiles made of natural stone

-Another option besides ceramic and porcelain tiles is natural stone like marble, slate or travertine.
-The elegance of natural stone is unrivalled and gives every bathroom this luxurious and sophisticated appearance.
-If you wish to opt for this material, be aware that every natural stone needs to be sealed once installed and followed on a regular basis.
+Another option, besides ceramic and porcelain tiles, is natural stone such as marble, slate or travertine.
+The elegance of natural stone is unrivalled, giving every bathroom a luxurious, sophisticated appearance.
+If you wish to opt for this material, be aware that every natural stone needs to be sealed once installed and followed up on a regular basis.

 Full-body bathroom tiles